 Professionally you will:

-• Gain an Ofqual accreditation in person-centred and holistic spiritual care.
+• Gain a nationally recognised qualification in person-centred and holistic spiritual care.

 • Integrate spiritual healthcare into your current career.